Long Distance Listening !

 Yes, I know.
 Amazing!
 But it's true and VERY FEW PEOPLE KNOW ABOUT THIS!

-and safety advice, news, current events and the list goes on
+music, health and safety advice, news, current events and the

 rolled into one little inexpensive piece of electronics that